Sammaye/MongoYii/readme.md

 So that is a brief understanding of the rationale behind the idea to ditch automatic subdocument handling within the active record.

-This does not mean you cannot embed subdocument classes at all, when saving, the active record will iterate the document and attempt to strip any `EMongoModel` or `EMongoDocument` classes that have sprung up.
+This does not mean you cannot embed subdocument classes at all; when saving, the active record will iterate the document and attempt to strip any `EMongoModel` or `EMongoDocument` classes that have sprung up.

-This all aside, is a subdocument validator and technically it can even accept multi-level nesting.
+This all aside, there is a subdocument validator and technically it can even accept multi-level nesting.
 Please bare in mind, though, that it will cause repitition for every level you use it on.
 This WILL have a performance implication on your application.

 An example of using an array based subdocument is: